 The Lake Cabin is an ideal base camp for larger groups, with lots of room to set up tents in the area.

 There are nice short hikes on the property.
 You can also participate in farm chores (collecting eggs, feeding goats, milking, etc).
 There is a sauna on site for guest use.
 Big Rock Creek and Devil's Punchbowl are about 10 minutes away by car.
 Wrightwood / Mountain High is 13 miles West.

-Guests can bring their own food, purchase products from the ranch to prepare, or order meals delivered.
-Offerings are seasonal and meal delivery is available most days--please inquire at the time of booking.
+Guests can bring their own food or purchase products from the ranch to prepare.
+Offerings are seasonal and a list of what's available will be sent to you the week before your stay.

 Check out our other listings--we also have an Airstream and camp sites available.

 Sorry, fires are not allowed anywhere on the property for safety reasons.